RLAlab/rlalab.github.io/content/authors/Rima Gnaim/_index.md

 ---
 # Display name
-title: Rima Genaim
+title: Rima Gnaim

 # Full Name (for SEO)
 first_name: Rima
-last_name: Genaim
+last_name: Gnaim

 # Is this the primary user of the site?
 superuser: true